martynas199/EliteBooker-backend/SETUP_STRIPE_CONNECT.md

 ## 🔍 Alternative: If No Beautician Exists

-If you don't have any beauticians in the database yet, create one first:
+If you don't have any specialists in the database yet, create one first:

 ### **Option A: Via Admin Panel**

 1. Go to `http://localhost:5173/admin/staff`
 2. Click "Add Staff Member"
-3. Fill in beautician details (include email!)
+3. Fill in specialist details (include email!)
 4. Save

 ### **Option B: Via Database Script**

-Create a quick script to add a beautician:
+Create a quick script to add a specialist:

 ```bash
 node -e "